peter115342/soccer-tracker-DE-project/README.md

 ## Introduction

-This project fetches daily match fixtures and statistics from API-FOOTBALL, stores the data in Google BigQuery, and provides tools for data analysis and visualization.
+This project fetches daily match fixtures and statistics from football-data.org, stores the data in Google BigQuery, and provides tools for data analysis and visualization.

 ## Features